INTL awarded twelve (12) bursaries to attend the CBIE2022 Conference to new and emerging leaders in the field of international education.

 - Be a current employee of a CBIE member institution

-- Have less than seven (7) years working experience in the International Education sector
+- Have less than seven (7) years of work experience in the International Education sector

 - Have support from their home institution to participate

-- Be willing to attend required functions, conference sessions and to participate in the group photo
+- Be willing to attend required functions, and conference sessions and participate in the group photo

-- Must not have received a CBIE Annual Conference scholarship previously
+- Must not have received a CBIE Annual Conference bursary previously

 - A current CV or resume